markcarroll/makerspace/code/_posts/2022-11-27-vscode-keeps-asking-for-ssh-kay-passphrase.md

 Ever since upgrading my Macs to macOS 13 (Ventura) I have noticed that VSCode keeps asking for the passphrase for the SSH Key associated with my GitHub user account.

 I have a separate key file for GitHub instead of using the default `id_rsa` key file.
-This helps me keep some separation between my default machine key and the one that I use for accessing GitHub.
-As is recommended, that key file has a passphrase to access it which is what VSCode keeps asking for every time it tries to open the key file.
+This helps me keep some separation between my default machine key and the one that I use for accessing GitHub, which i can then sync across machines.
+As is recommended, that key file has a passphrase to access it which is what VSCode keeps asking for every time it tries to check the status of my GitHub repos.

 My GitHub-specific key file is called `github.key` which you will see referenced below.
 Of course change this to match what you need.

 ### Persisting the key and pass-phase to macOS KeyChain